- Lifespan Board of Directors

 After attending a volunteer information session, candidates must complete an interview, health screening, criminal background check and orientation.
 This process takes three to four weeks, depending on the candidate’s availability and ability to complete the registration process.

 Volunteers must be at least 14 years old to volunteer at Rhode Island Hospital.
 At Hasbro Children’s Hospital the minimum age is 18, and the volunteer must be out of high school.
-High school students who are new volunteers start off as volunteer ambassadors.
-After successfully completing the ambassador role (50 hours or more), they may volunteer in another placement.
+All new volunteers start as volunteer ambassadors (greeters).
+After successfully completing the ambassador role (30 hours for adults and 50 hours for high schoolers), they may volunteer in another placement.

 Adult volunteers and college students are asked to commit to a minimum of 100 hours of service.
 High school students are asked to commit to 50 hours of service.
 While there are some two-hour shifts, most volunteer shifts are four hours long.
 We ask volunteers to complete the minimum required hours within a year or less.
 No forms will be signed or documentation provided until the minimum hours are completed.